 The approach is to focus on five key areas: organisational blueprint; people and culture; relationships, partnering and decision-making; social work practice; and data, insights and evidence. (p.
 4)

-Signed by: Not signed This GDS replaces: Not applicable Jointly held with: Not applicable Not applicable Transferred from: Strategy map: Not found Legislation: Not applicable
+Publication date: Duration: Number of pages: Signed by: This GDS replaces: Jointly held with: Transferred from: Strategy map: Legislation: September 2021 2021-2023 7 Not signed Not applicable Not applicable Not applicable Not found Not applicable